rd--/jssc3/help/essay/jssc3-1.md

 An ordinary Url address can be given to navigate to a document, for instance [Why SuperCollider?](?e=help/essay/sc-documentation-1.html).
 This will most likely open a new context and require a new synthesiser to be started.

-It is also possible to request a new document replace the current document using the _Visit_ command, for instance the file _help/essay/sc-documentation-1.html_ can be visited.
+It is also possible to request a new document replace the current document using the _Visit_ command (located in the ☰ menu).
+For instance the file _help/essay/sc-documentation-1.html_ can be visited.